Grey bedroom design ideas

 2. Elegant charcoal greys

-Luxurious dark grey, geometric detailing, and soft texture – the Ellis bed frame emits everything that’s great about grey.
-Style.
-Warmth.
-Charm.
-Paired with warm earthy neutrals on walls and golden accents, you can create hotel-style bedroom décor straight out of a magazine.
+Luxurious dark grey, geometric detailing, and soft texture – the Wilson ottoman bed frame emits everything that’s great about grey: style, warmth, and charm.
+Paired with warm, earthy wood on walls and white accents, you can create a modern bedroom aesthetic straight out of a magazine.

 through_the_lane-westbrook-metal-black-bed-teen-grey